 OPG can only recognize a regulatory asset if cost has been incurred to provide services to customers.
 Unless a legislation or regulation is set up that would make the deferred payments incurred costs to service customers, OPG cannot record the deferred amounts as regulatory assets (appendix 1).

 If the activities are not eligible for rate regulated accounting, to record an asset for the amount deferred, OPG would have to look at potentially recording the amount as a receivable from a specific party.
 Depending on the mechanism to be outlined, the legislation must point to the specific party (i.e. the IESO) having the responsibility to fund the amount (outside of the future customers).
 However, this may create an issue for the other party (IESO) since such legislation may also suggest that the other party should record a payable to OPG, which will be eliminated upon consolidation as discussed above.
+I still say this is the LDC not the IESO.
+The LDC’s collect from customers.
+If the customer does not pay that expense gets socialized by the LDC to all other customers.

 Province: Even if a “receivable” can be recorded, net presentation likely will not be achieved on the Province’s financial statements.
 This may affect the Province’s credit rating.

 Based on discussion above, any receivables would likely result in a payable in the other entity (IESO) which will be consolidated by the Province.
-This will produce a net liability reflecting in a net liability on consolidation representing the debt issued to finance the deferral amount.
+NoThis will produce a net liability reflecting in a net liability on consolidation representing the debt issued to finance the deferral amount.

 Province: Can the OPG HoldCo apply GBE accounting?